ShubhamRaut187/InfiniteInsights.com-Backend/README.md

 ## API End-Points 🌐
 #### Authentication-Signup:/auth/v1/signup
 The /auth/v1/signup endpoint is the dedicated entry point for user registration, providing a secure and streamlined process to create new accounts.
-This endpoint incorporates robust password validation measures to ensure that user accounts are fortified against unauthorized access./n
+This endpoint incorporates robust password validation measures to ensure that user accounts are fortified against unauthorized access.<br>

-HTTP Method: POST /n
+HTTP Method: POST <br>
-Authentication Required: No /n
+Authentication Required: No <br>
-Authorization Required: No /n
+Authorization Required: No <br>
-Request Format: JSON /n
+Request Format: JSON <br><br>

-🔐Password Validation Criteria: /n
+🔐Password Validation Criteria: <br>
-Minimum length: 8 characters /n
+Minimum length: 8 characters <br>
-At least one uppercase letter /n
+At least one uppercase letter <br>
-At least one lowercase letter /n
+At least one lowercase letter <br>
-At least one numeric digit /n
+At least one numeric digit <br>
-At least one special character (e.g., !, @, #, $) /n
+At least one special character (e.g., !, @, #, $) <br><br><br>

 #### Authentication-Login:/auth/v1/login
 The /auth/v1/login endpoint serves as the gateway for user authentication, allowing users with valid credentials to securely access your platform.
-Upon successful login, the endpoint generates a JSON Web Token (JWT) to facilitate secure and authenticated communication between the client and server./n
+Upon successful login, the endpoint generates a JSON Web Token (JWT) to facilitate secure and authenticated communication between the client and server.<br>

-HTTP Method: POST/n
+HTTP Method: POST <br>
-Authentication Required: No /n
+Authentication Required: No <br>
-Authorization Required: No /n
+Authorization Required: No <br>
-Request Format: JSON /n
+Request Format: JSON <br>

 The JWT token should be included in the Authorization header of subsequent requests as a bearer token for authentication.